Applying for SteelTree Funding

 Request for Proposals

 The SteelTree Fund provides grants of $5,000, $3,600, or $1,800 to projects that serve the Pittsburgh Jewish community.
-A particular project will be considered only once per calendar year, though an organization or individual can apply for more than one project within a calendar year.
-SteelTree will entertain requests for renewal funding, but will prioritize new projects.
+An organization or individual can apply for more than one project within a calendar year.
+SteelTree will entertain requests for renewal for a particular project, but will prioritize new projects.

-Funding decisions are made four times per year by the SteelTree Fund Board, a group of young adult leaders in the Pittsburgh Jewish community who are passionate about Jewish continuity.
+Funding decisions are made three times per year by the SteelTree Fund Board, a group of young adult leaders in the Pittsburgh Jewish community who are passionate about Jewish continuity.

 We encourage anyone who has an idea to apply, whether you come from a large organization, small organization, or no organization at all (you don’t have to be a 501c3!*).